mareksuscak/favs/README.md

 * From reading to doing - [podcast](http://thepodcast.fm/episodes/84)
 * Future of Productivity - [publication](https://praxis.fortelabs.co/)
 * Habits vs Goals - [article](https://www.farnamstreetblog.com/2017/06/habits-vs-goals/)
+* Happiness, Systems for Decision Making, Habits, Honesty and More - [podcast](https://www.farnamstreetblog.com/2017/02/naval-ravikant-reading-decision-making/)
 * How to Disagree - [article](http://paulgraham.com/disagree.html)
 * How to Go From Successful to Very Successful - [article](https://medium.com/the-mission/how-to-go-from-successful-to-very-successful-and-why-most-people-cant-do-it-eab95f82be53#.1icarmidv)
 * How to Learn Efficiently - [article](http://lemire.me/blog/archives/2014/12/30/how-to-learn-efficiently/)
 * How to Learn New Things as an Adult - [article](https://www.theatlantic.com/science/archive/2017/03/how-to-learn-new-things-as-an-adult/519687/?single_page=true)
+* How to Make Better Use of Everything You Read - [article](https://work.qz.com/1217245/how-to-make-better-use-of-everything-you-read/)
 * How to Wake Up Early, Your Ultimate Blueprint - [article](https://medium.com/personal-growth/how-to-wake-up-early-your-ultimate-blueprint-1f8bb2045b90#.uka5o1w0u)
 * Improving Focus - [article](https://qotoqot.com/blog/improving-focus/)
 * In a Difficult Conversation, Listen More Than you Talk - [article](https://hbr.org/2017/02/in-a-difficult-conversation-listen-more-than-you-talk)